 - Committing to more activities than can be accomplished

 - Demonstrating risky and reckless behaviors

-Manic episodes can range from moderate to severe.
+Manic symptoms can range from moderate to severe.
 They often cause disruption and dysfunction in the family, work, and social situations, and may even require hospitalization.

 Hypomanic episodes describe fluctuations in mood and behavior but are usually not as extreme as manic episodes.
-And, typically, hypomanic episodes last around four days, versus weeks or months.
+Hypomanic symptoms last around four days, versus weeks or months.
 People are often able to continue to function normally and don’t have the negative consequences associated with mania.

 Unlike manic or hypomanic episodes, major depressive episodes generally last around two weeks and cause a person to feel more “down” and “fatigued” versus elated and frenzied.